hferentschik/minibot/README.md

 <a name="centos-ci"></a>
 ### CentOS CI

-You can ask for pull request artifacts from a CentOS CI pull request build by:
+You can ask for the latest master build artifacts built by CentOS CI:

+    minibot latest master artifacts

+Or you can ask for pull request artifacts:

     minibot artifacts for pr <pr-id>